bstrebel/pimatic-alert/README.md

 with simple rules like:

 ```
-when alert-switch is turned on then log "alert triggerd by
+when alert-switch is turned on then log "alert triggered by
 $alert-trigger at $alert-time" and turn alert-switch off after 5 minutes
 ```
 An alert system is build from the following components: